Associate Provost for Global Affairs

-Raymond Farrow is associate provost for global affairs and interim chief global officer at the University of North Carolina at Chapel Hill.
+Raymond Farrow is associate provost for global affairs at the University of North Carolina at Chapel Hill.
 As associate provost, he serves as the chief operating officer and executive director of UNC Global, a group of pan-university focused programmatic and service units that support Carolina’s global mission.
-He also leads UNC’s global strategy and supports the development of major international initiatives across campus.
+He shapes and supports the development of major international initiatives across campus.

 Prior to his appointment, Farrow worked as a lead development officer and senior administrator at Carolina for 20 years.
 Most recently, he served as senior director of global strategy.
 Earlier, he served as the director of development and finance at the Hunt Institute, a K-12 public education policy think-tank founded by former North Carolina Governor James B. Hunt Jr. He also served as director of development and strategic initiatives at Carolina Performing Arts (CPA).
 In that role, Farrow led CPA’s fundraising efforts and directed strategic initiatives and planning for the organization, working closely with CPA’s International Advisory Board.